APSL/react-native-navigator-wrapper/README.md

 # react-native-navigator-wrapper

 A React Native Navigator component wrapper that implements nested navigators for both push and modal transitions.

+## ⚠️ DEPRECATED ⚠️
+This component has been deprecated.
+Use it at your own risk.

 <p align="center">
 <img src="https://raw.githubusercontent.com/wiki/APSL/react-native-navigator-wrapper/nav.gif" alt="Wrapper example" width="400">
 </p>

-## Disclaimer
-This component uses the JS `Navigator` implementation of React Native.
-Future versions of the component will use the actual `NavigatorExperimental`.

 ## Installation
 You can install this component through ``npm``: